AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

       }
 ```

-Modify the pasted code to incorporate the details of your own GitHub organization and your own bot.
+Modify the pasted code to incorporate the details of your own GitHub organization and your own t-bot.
 Create a pull request and wait for someone at our end to review it.

 <hr />